“Unwrapping” The Standards Workshop

 TIMELESS PRACTICE #2

-The “unwrapping” process shines a bright light on every concept and skill within a standard.
-When educators “unwrap”prior to any instructional planning or assessment writing, they clearly understand the specific learning targets their students need to learn.
+The “unwrapping” process is a powerful technique all K-12 educators use to gain that precise clarity.
+“Unwrapping” shines a bright light on every concept and skill within a standard.
+When educators “unwrap” prior to any instructional planning or assessment writing, they clearly understand the specific learning targets their students need to learn—and at the corresponding level of rigor.
+They can then create formative and summative assessments that align with that rigor and plan instruction to help all students achieve the clarified learning targets.

 - In this interactive workshop for K-12 educators and leaders, you will learn, through both guided and independent practice, how to: